restsharp/RestSharp/docs/v107/README.md

 ### RestClient and options

-The `IRestClient` interface is deprecated.
+The `IRestClient` interface is deprecated in v107, but brought back in v109.
+The new interface, however, has a much smaller API compared to previous versions.
 You will be using the `RestClient` class instance.

 Most of the client options are moved to `RestClientOptions`.
 If you can't find the option you used to set on `IRestClient`, check the options, it's probably there.